asuntsev/uva-frank-batten-code-challenge/README.md

    to instructions available online.

 2. Now copy whole directory structure of the "Simulation Games web page mockup" from GitHub repository (see link above) to the /var/www/html folder (you should have ROOT privileges).
+   For your convenience I prepared uva-gswp-11.zip file which can be copied with minimum efforts.
+The ZIP file can be unzipped by the $ unzip uva-gswp-11.zip  command on Linux Shell.
    You should have the following directory structure in the c:\Apache24\htdocs folder:

    /var/www/html/css         -- folder